Zurück zum Blog

 Laravel

-Laravel is an open-source PHP framework that features a set of tools and other resources to build fast, modern and reliable PHP applications.
-It has seen a surge in popularity in recent years, mainly due to its very potent ecosystem and the ever-growing additions of robust extensions, programming resources and other compatible Laravel packages.
+Laravel is an open-source PHP framework that features a set of tools and other resources to build fast, modern, and reliable PHP applications.
+It has seen a surge in popularity in recent years, mainly due to its very potent ecosystem and the ever-growing additions of robust extensions, programming resources, and other compatible Laravel packages.

 Other tools contained within the Laravel framework include:

-Query builder: the Laravel database query builder is an interface for creating, running and managing database queries.
+Query builder: The Laravel database query builder is an interface for creating, running, and managing database queries.
 It can be leveraged for most database operations and works with all database systems supported by Laravel.

 Unit-testing: the tests directory in each Laravel application should contain two directories: unit and feature.
-Unit tests are a type of tests that focus on a small portion – or in most cases – on a single method of the code.
+Unit tests are a type of test that focuses on a small portion – or in most cases – on a single method of the code.
 In fact, tests contained within the unit directory don’t boot the Laravel application and also don’t have access to the application’s database or other parts of the framework.

 Drupal